We do not keep regular office hours. The best way to contact us is to:

 - Shoes:

 Clean sneakers with non-marking soles.
 They do not have to be new, but also should not be the dancer's "every day" street shoes.
-Please keep a pair to be worn solely in class, which helps to keep the floors clean for the other dance classes.

 - Hair: